smileyborg/TableViewCellWithAutoLayoutiOS8/README.md

 TableViewCellWithAutoLayout
 ===========================

 Demonstration of using Auto Layout in UITableViewCell to achieve dynamic layouts with variable row heights.
-This project requires Xcode 5 and iOS 7, is a universal app that will run on iPhone and iPad.
+This project requires Xcode 5 and iOS 7, and is a universal app that will run on iPhone and iPad.

 This sample project displays a table view with cells that each contain a single-line title label and a multi-line body label (each cell's body label displays a random number of lorem ipsum words).